visgl/react-map-gl/docs/components/static-map.md

 There are known issues with style diffing.
 As stopgap, use this option to prevent style diffing.

+##### `disableTokenWarning` {Bool} - default `false`

+If the provided API access token is rejected by Mapbox, `StaticMap` renders a warning instead of failing silently.
+If you know what you are doing and want to hide this warning anyways, set this prop to `true`.

 ##### `reuseMaps` {Bool} - default: `false`

 > This prop is experimental.